 Lessons Learned

 Start small and grow: I started with just the Pi running one service.
-Thank god I didn't try to build everything at once.
-I would've given up after the first networking issue.
+Good thing I didn't try to build everything at once.

-Tailscale is excellent: Seriously, before this I was doing the whole port forwarding dance and it was painful.
-Tailscale just works and makes everything more secure with minimal fuss.
+Tailscale works well: Before this I was doing the whole port forwarding dance and it was painful.
+Tailscale makes things simpler and more secure.

-Monitor everything, but keep it simple: I used to run this whole Prometheus/Grafana stack for monitoring, but honestly?
-It was overkill for my setup.
-Switched to Beszel and it's so much simpler.
-I still keep Prometheus around for custom metrics and experiments, but for basic system monitoring, Beszel is perfect.
+Monitor everything, but keep it simple: I used to run the whole Prometheus/Grafana stack for monitoring, but it was overkill for my setup.
+Switched to Beszel and it's simpler.
+I still keep Prometheus around for custom metrics and experiments, but for basic system monitoring, Beszel does the job.

 Why I Actually Do This

-Let me be honest, this isn't really about saving money.
-Sure, the whole setup costs me about $17/month versus what would probably be $100+ for equivalent managed services, but that's not the main point.
+This isn't about saving money.
+Sure, the whole setup costs me about $17/month versus what would probably be $100+ for equivalent managed services, but that's not the point.

-It's not production-grade or mission-critical, it's a playground.
+It's not production-grade or mission-critical.
+It's a playground.
 If something breaks, I fix it when I get around to it.
-The whole point is experimenting with what's possible on minimal resources and having fun doing it.
+The point is experimenting with what's possible on minimal resources.

 Wrapping Up

-Building this self-hosted setup has been really enjoyable.
-It's not just about the tech (though that part is fun), it's about having more control over my digital services.
-My bookmarks, my RSS feeds, even my password manager are all mine, running on hardware I can touch.
+Building this self-hosted setup has been enjoyable.
+It's about having control over my digital services and understanding how they work.
+My bookmarks, my RSS feeds, even my password manager run on hardware I control.

-That said, privacy and de-googling aren't my main concerns here, especially for data I cannot afford to lose.
-I still use cloud services whenever it makes sense.
+That said, privacy and de-googling aren't my main concerns here, especially for data I can't afford to lose.
+I still use cloud services when it makes sense.
 Google Drive for important documents, Gmail for email, GitHub for code repositories.
-The point isn't to replace everything, but to experiment and learn while having control over the stuff that's fun to tinker with.
+The point isn't to replace everything, but to experiment and learn with the stuff that's fun to tinker with.

-If you're thinking about starting your own self-hosting journey, here's my advice: just start.
-Grab a Raspberry Pi, pick one service you want to self-host, and go for it.
-You'll make mistakes (I certainly did), but that's how you learn.
-Before you know it, you'll be running a dozen services and wondering how you ever lived without them.
+If you're thinking about self-hosting, just start.
+Grab a Raspberry Pi, pick one service, and try it.
+You'll make mistakes, but that's how you learn.

 What's Coming Next